HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 - No fiberglass or carbon fiber parts anywhere except for AR-Bodies replacement hood and trunk lid.

 - Car must have a four point roll cage with four bars in drivers door running horizontal.
-Passenger door must be “X” barred with horizontal bar on top or identical to drivers side roll cage.
+Passenger door must have a minimum of an “X” bar with horizontal bar on top or identical to drivers side roll cage.
+All roll bar tubing must be 1 ¾” od X .095 wall.
 All roll cages must be approved by HS officials.

 - Roll bar behind driver’s seat must be positioned in line with doorpost.